 Let me explain…

-If you’re a parent, you’ll know nothing properly prepares you for the first days, weeks and months in the new job.
+If you’re a parent, you’ll know nothing prepares you for the first days, weeks and months in the new job.
 No amount of reading or discussion with more experienced folk gets you close to the real-time frame of mind.
-Parenting is an untouchable brave new world that you just have to ‘do’ in order to comprehend and appreciate the exhaustion and emotional roller-coaster you ride.
+Parenting is an unthinkable brave new shattering world.
+You just have to ‘do’ it in order to comprehend and appreciate the exhaustion and emotional roller-coaster you ride.

 Making money means making connections.
 Reaching out through the various channels of social media is a part of every entrepreneur’s role.
-Many startups over-achieve here and enjoy ballooning numbers on Facebook, Linkedin and/or Twitter etc. However, these connections typically contribute diddly squat to paying bills.
+Many startups over-achieve here and enjoy ballooning numbers on Facebook, Linkedin and/or Twitter etc. However, these connections typically contribute diddly squat to the bottom line.